Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Experimental Evaluation and Analysis of the Attacks

 \subsubsection{Results and Discussions of the Attack on ACORNv3}

 The performance of the trained model is shown in Table~\ref{acorn model performance}.
-With the proposed MLP architecture, the model achieves a high accuracy of 99.9880\%, showing the model has successfully learned the fault propagation pattern to identify the fault locations with 152-bit differential keystream.
+Utilizing the proposed MLP architecture, the model achieves a high accuracy of 99.9880\%, showing the model has successfully learned the fault propagation patterns to identify the fault locations with 152-bit differential keystream.
 The precision score of 99.9880\% shows that the model is robust and effective to identify the actual fault locations with a negligible false positive rate.
-In term of recall of 99.9880\%, it shows that the model is able to capture nearly all actual fault location, reducing the case of fail detection.
+In terms of recall of 99.9880\%, it shows that the model is able to capture nearly all fault locations.
 The F1-score of 99.9880\% demonstrated balanced precision-recall across all target locations, validating the architectural efficacy and hyperparameter configuration.

-On the other hand, the performance of the trained model is benchmarked with the existing work of Set-based fault location identification by Zhang et al. \cite{zhangetal2018}.
-Besides, a signature-based method is also implemented with the generated dataset, in which the training dataset is used for generating fault signatures, while the testing data for evaluating the performance.
-Since the differential keystream used by the model is longer than the 99-bit keystream used by Zhang et al. \cite{zhangetal2018}, the benchmarking is done based on the keystream extension method in their work.
-Considering the case of keystream extension method of 149-bit keystream, the trained model achieves an accuracy that is 0.0106\% higher than the Set-based method.
-For the traditional signature-based method, it possesses the accuracy of 99.9747\%, which is 0.0133\% lower than the accuracy of our proposed model.
-Hence, we can conclude that the proposed MLP architecture possesses a high and robust ability to identify the fault location with a higher accuracy.
+Furthermore, we benchmarked the performance of our model against the set-based fault location identification method by Zhang et al. \cite{zhangetal2018}.
+Additionally, we implemented a traditional signature-based method using our generated dataset, where the training data were used to generate signatures and the testing data were used for evaluation.
+Because the differential keystream used by our model is longer than the 99-bit keystream used by Zhang et al. \cite{zhangetal2018}, we performed the comparison based on the keystream extension method described in their work.
+For the 149-bit keystream extension case, our model achieves an accuracy that is 0.0106\% higher than that of the set-based method.
+Compared to the traditional signature-based method, which achieved an accuracy of 99.9747\%, our proposed MLP model provides a 0.0133\% improvement.
+These results confirm that the MLP-based approach offers superior and more robust fault location identification.